-- The major risks and uncertainties of the Group and the Company are disclosed in Notes 1, 6 and 27.
+- The major risks and uncertainties of the Group and the Company are disclosed in Notes 1, 6, 29 and 31.
 The Group and the Company's activities are subject to various risks and uncertainties, the most significant of which are the risks connected to the construction and tourist industry.
-These activities are influenced by a number of factors which include, but are not limited to: - The Cyprus economic environment and world economy which was formed due to the spread of coronavirus (COVID-19) (Note 1). - National and international economic and geopolitical factors; - The impact of war, terrorist acts, diseases and epidemics which may impact tourists' arrivals on the island; - Increased internal competition as well as competition from neighbouring countries; - Increases in energy costs;
+These activities are influenced by a number of factors which include, but are not limited to: - The impact on world economy and Cyprus economy which was formed due to the spread of coronavirus (COVID-19). - National and international economic and geopolitical factors; - The impact of war, terrorist acts, diseases and epidemics which may impact tourists' arrivals on the island; - The war between Russia and Ukraine and the sanctions imposed on Russia by the European Union and the United States. - Increased internal competition as well as competition from neighbouring countries; - Increases in energy costs;